jallanxjallan/onemanairforce/adaptation/synopsis/cameron_meets_muharto.md

 front of their house.
 A moment later, there is a knock on the door.
 Ani opens it to find Cameron Bishop, an engaging, disheveled young American, who says has an appointment to interview Muharto about his experiences with Bob Freeberg.

 Though Muharto had expected to be interviewed by a journalist, not a "Hells Angel", he invites Cameron to enter (though insisting he remove his motorcycle boots).
-After obligatory pleasantries, Muharto launches into his tales of running the blockade in Freeberg's ramshackle, war-surplus Dakota, beginning with a surprise telephone message he received from Pang Suparto, an army officer stationed in west Java, announcing that a foreign pilot had landed on a nearby beach and was asking for Muharto by name.
+After obligatory pleasantries, Muharto launches into his tales of running the blockade in Freeberg's ramshackle, war-surplus Dakota, beginning with an astonishing telephone call.  surprise telephone message he received in Maguwo air base in Jogjakarta.